GitHubChuanYu/Project3_BehavioralCloning/README.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had very high mean squared error on both training and validation dataset.
 This is mainly due to the simple regression network.

 Then I tried a more powerful LeNet since I am familiar with it in previous class and it has convolutional layers.
-I adapt the input size and also output size since we only need one input instead of classification on 10 outputs.
+I adapt the input size and also output size since we only need one output instead of classification on 10 outputs.
 Both the mean squared errors on training and validation dataset reduced a lot.
-However after testing the model output in simulator, it turns out the car can drive autonmously straight ahead but not following the track very well.
+However after testing the model output in simulator, it turns out the car can drive autonmously straight ahead but not following the track very well in turning.
 I think the main reason is that LeNet is designed for classification with several outputs instead of one single continuous output like the steering angle output in our case.

 Lastly, as suggested in the class, I tried even more powerful network published by the autonomous team in Nvidia.
 This network contains more convolutional layers and fully connected layers and seems to be specifically designed for one single steering angle output.